maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-browserstack.md

 +++
 date = "2017-10-15T13:04:52+02:00"
 title = "Acceptance Testing with Nightwatch.js and Cucumber.js Part 3: BrowserStack"
-description = "Learn how to run Nightwatch.js powered, automated cross browser acceptance tests on BrowserStack." intro = "Today, in the third and final part of this series about acceptance testing with Nightwatch.js and Cucumber.js, we will integrate automated cross-browser testing powered by BrowserStack into our workflow..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
+description = "Learn how to run Nightwatch.js powered, automated cross-browser acceptance tests on BrowserStack." intro = "Today, in the third and final part of this series about acceptance testing with Nightwatch.js and Cucumber.js, we will integrate automated cross-browser testing powered by BrowserStack into our workflow..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
 +++

-In the first part of this three part series we've [set up a Nightwatch.js and Cucumber.js powered test environment](https://markus.oberlehner.net/blog/acceptance-testing-with-nightwatch-and-cucumber-setup/).
+In the first part of this three-part series we've [set up a Nightwatch.js and Cucumber.js powered test environment](https://markus.oberlehner.net/blog/acceptance-testing-with-nightwatch-and-cucumber-setup/).
 In the second part we've looked at [how to write smart step definitions for Cucumber.js](https://markus.oberlehner.net/blog/acceptance-testing-with-nightwatch-and-cucumber-smart-step-definitions/).

 Today, in the third and final part of this series about acceptance testing with Nightwatch.js and Cucumber.js, we will integrate automated cross-browser testing powered by BrowserStack into our workflow.